FIVE MOST SURPRISING FINDS

 The Modern Economic Data

 If colorism were merely a historical curiosity — a relic of a crueler era that had faded with progress — it would be worth documenting but not worth the urgency of this essay.
 It has not faded.
-The economic data is current, comprehensive, and damning.
+The economic data is current, thorough, and damning.

 The Colorism Wage Gap (Identical Qualifications)